Space-Efficient Hierholzer: Eulerian Cycles in $\mathrm{O}(m)$ Time and $\mathrm{O}(n)$ Space

 \subsection{Related Work}

-Glazik et al.~\cite{glazik2023one} present a streaming algorithm for Eulerian cycles.
+Glazik, Schiemann, and Srivastav~\cite{glazik2023one} present a streaming algorithm for Eulerian cycles.
 While they also achieve $\mathrm{O}(n\lg n)$-space and in a much more restrictive model, it is not clear if their algorithm can be implemented to run in linear total time, and they construct the cycle implicitly via a successor function.
 Their algorithm is arguably more complicated than Hierholzer's algorithm.

 Hagerup, Kammer, and Laudahn~\cite{hagerup2019space} proposed an algorithm using $\mathrm{O}(n+m)$ time and $\mathrm{O}(n+m)$ \emph{bits} of space for computing Eulerian cycles.
 They do not need strong assumptions regarding the graph data representation, but focus on undirected graphs only.
 They build a nontrivial dynamic data structure in each vertex that stores which pairs of edges are adjacent in the Eulerian cycle.
 Their algorithm is considerably more involved than the typical implementations of Hierholzer's algorithm using $\mathrm{O}(n+m)$ \emph{words} of space.